Bolshialex/capstone-project/README.md

     - Stay up to date with this read me.
 Adding the features and issues as I move along the project.
     - The importance of encryption and how it works.
     - A database isn't always safe and SQL injections can happen.
 I Need to look into how to prevent easy access to all the data in the database

+### 1. Week Two

+  Date: May 12, 2024

+  Features Added/Updated Since Last Update
+    - Updated the MySQL database to only allow employees and admins to sign up and sign in.
+After some thought, I realized that there's no need for an employee to sign in as a CRM for a company to keep track of its customers.
+    - Updated the SQL queries to avoid SQLInjections.
+I did this by passing the query and its values as parameters.
+This is so data isn't directly being placed into the SQL query and manipulated to cause damage to the database.
+    - Added the main page with a side nav to dynamically show my tables and database info.

+  Issues Encountered
+    - No major issues that caused problems.
+    - Minor issues included, getting to know react-router-dom and passing through data.

+  Lessons Learned
+    - From working on making a full-stack project for mid-terms.
+I was able to learn to implement using the react-router-dom to create paths and navigate through different pages.
+    - I also had practice fetching data and creating the proper functions to handle those tasks.
+    - Sometimes you have to delete everything and start over if it isn't too much work.
+I didn't like my react setup so I switched to vite/react.
+It's not that big of a change but it helps with performance and has other helpful tools.